What is the Chapter of Perioperative Medicine?

 What if I am just short of the total 1000 points required to receive the course via recognition points?

-Candidates with accrued points between 800 – 999 of the required points will have up to 12 months, from the time of the decision, to achieve the additional points.
+Candidates with accrued points between 800 – 999 of the required points will have until 1 December 2024 (5pm Melbourne time), to achieve the additional points.
 There will be no additional fee applied for the review of additional accrued evidence.

 Evidence supporting the application is essential.
 Should points be claimed without the supporting evidence, the application will not succeed.
 You will receive a letter explaining the shortfall and a request to provide the supporting evidence before the application can be reviewed again.